 For two days, numerous stalls occupy the courtyard, ceremonial hall, and other rooms of the palais.

-Chambers that once echoed to the sounds of Beethoven and Schubert now let you sample the products of the region’s craftsfolk, farms, orchards, and vineyards.
+Chambers that once echoed to the sounds of Beethoven and Schubert now let you sample the products of the region’s craftsfolk, farms, orchards, vineyards and distilleries.
 With the emphasis on food and drink.

 Not all the products are to take away with you, either.

-The covered courtyard has various food outlets where you can typically fill up with such delights as game ragout, dumplings, hot spiced cider, and cheese noodles.
-Choirs and brass bands provide musical accompaniment.
+An open-air courtyard has various food outlets where you fill up with such delights as game ragout, sweet dumplings, hot spiced cider, and poppy seed noodles.
+Choirs and brass bands usually provide musical accompaniment.

-All of which is jolly fine.
-But the real insider tip is to join one of the palais tours that only take place during such events (register for one at the entrance counter).
+All of which is wonderful.
+But the real insider tip is to join one of the palais tours often held during such events (on the Saturday at the previous edition, for example).

 (Outside Palais Niederösterrerich on Herrengasse)

-A tour is the only way you get to see, for example, the renaissance chamber from the late 16th century with its gorgeous wooden décor.
-And I believe the guide will also use English, based on the ads I saw for the tour
+A tour is the only way you get to see, for example, the Renaissance chamber from the late 16th century with its gorgeous wooden décor.
+Check on language availability, though.

-Over the road, Café Central inside Palais Ferstel is possibly my favourite coffee house with its gorgeous interiors and cake counter (expect queues to get in, though).
+Over the road, Café Central inside Palais Ferstel is the perfect coffee house for impressing guests and one of my favourites, thanks to its gorgeous interiors and an equally gorgeous cake counter (expect queues down the street to get in at this time of year, if you haven’t reserved).

-Behind Palais Niederösterreich is the Minoritenkirche, a working church and concert venue whose rich history dates back to the 14th century.
-You might catch some Advent concerts there, too, at the same time as the market.
+Behind Palais Niederösterreich sits the Minoritenkirche, a working church and concert venue whose rich history dates back to the 14th century.
+You might catch some Advent concerts there, too.

 Two outdoor Christmas markets set up stall close nearby, as well.

-Walk up to the Freyung for a market heavy on decorations and organic food.
-Walk across to Am Hof for one with a lovely little section devoted to arts and crafts.
+Walk up to the Freyung for a market strong on decorations and organic food.
+Walk across to Am Hof for one with its bonus section devoted entirely to arts and crafts.